Orlando: A Biography: Plot

+Chapter One

 As a teenage boy, the handsome Orlando serves as a page at the Elizabethan court and becomes the "favourite" of the elderly queen.
 After Elizabeth's death, he falls deeply in love with Sasha, an elusive and somewhat feral princess in the entourage of the Russian embassy.
 This episode, of love and ice skating against the background of the celebrated Frost Fair held on the frozen Thames River during the Great Frost of 1608, when "birds froze in mid air and fell like stones to the ground", inspired some of Virginia Woolf's most bravura writing:Great statesmen, in their beards and ruffs, despatched affairs of state under the crimson awning of the Royal Pagoda ...
 Frozen roses fell in showers when the Queen and her ladies walked abroad ...
 Near London Bridge, where the river had frozen to a depth of some twenty fathoms, a wrecked wherry boat was plainly visible, lying on the bed of the river where it had sunk last autumn, overladen with apples.
 The old bumboat woman, who was carrying her fruit to market on the Surrey side, sat there in her plaids and farthingales with her lap full of apples, for all the world as if she were about to serve a customer, though a certain blueness about the lips hinted the truth.

 The melting of the ice coincides with Sasha's unfaithfulness and sudden departure for Russia.

+Chapter Two

 The desolate Orlando returns to writing The Oak Tree, a long poem started and abandoned in his youth.
 He meets and hospitably entertains an invidious poetaster, Nicholas Greene, who proceeds to find fault with Orlando's writing.
 Later Orlando feels betrayed on learning that he has been lampooned in one of Greene's subsequent works.
 A period of contemplating love and life leads Orlando to appreciate the value of his ancestral stately home, which he proceeds to furnish lavishly.
 There he plays host to the populace.

 Ennui sets in and Orlando feels harassed by a persistent suitor, the tall and somewhat androgynous Archduchess Harriet, leading Orlando to look for a way to leave the country.

+Chapter Three

 He is appointed by King Charles II as ambassador to Constantinople.
 Orlando performs his duties well, until a night of civil unrest and murderous riots.
 He falls asleep for a period of days, and others cannot rouse him.
 Orlando awakens to find that he has metamorphosed into a woman – the same person, with the same personality and intellect, but in a woman's body.
 Although the narrator of the novel professes to be disturbed and befuddled by Orlando's change, the fictional Orlando complacently accepts the change.
 From here on, Orlando's amorous inclinations change frequently, although she stays biologically female.

+The now Lady Orlando covertly escapes Constantinople in the company of a Romani clan.
+She adopts their way of life until its essential conflict with her upbringing leads her to head home.